meltano/sdk/docs/porting.md

 1. Open `archive/README.md` and copy-paste the old file into the new `README.md`.
 Generally, the best place to insert it is in the settings section, then move things around as needed.
 Commit the result when you're happy with the new file.
 2. Open the `README.md` in side-by-side mode with `tap.py` and copy paste each setting and it's description into an appropriate type helper class (prefixed with `th.*`).
-   - If settings are not defined in your README.md, you can try searching the `arichived/**.py` files for references to `config.get(` or `config[`, and/or check any other available reference for the expected input settings.
+   - If settings are not defined in your README.md, you can try searching the `archived/**.py` files for references to `config.get(` or `config[`, and/or check any other available reference for the expected input settings.

+## If you are building a SQL tap

+Since SQL taps leverage the excellent SQLAlchemy library, most behaviors are already predefined and automatic.
+This includes catalog creation, table scanning, and many other common challenges.

+If you are porting over a SQL tap... skip ahead now to the [Installing Dependencies](#installing_dependencies) and make sure your SQL provider's SQLAlchemy drivers are included in the added library dependencies.
+Also, when you get the step of searching for TODO items, pay close attention to `get_sqlalchemy_url()` since this will drive authentication and connectivity.

+Continue until just before you reach the "Pagination" section, at which point you are probably done! 🚀 Optionally, you can further optimize performance by overriding `get_records()` with a sync method native to your SQL operations.

 ## Authentication